Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Model and Testable Restrictions

-A key insight from \cite{LW_2014_JoE} is that they further show that the equivalence between the additive separability hypotheses (i.e. eq. \eqref{additivity}) and a conditional independence restriction on observables.
-In the presence of treatment endogeneity, we derive a similar set of model restrictions.
-For each $x\in\mathscr S_X$ and $z=0,1$, let $p(x,z) = \Pr (D=1|X=x,Z=z)$ be the {\it propensity score}. \begin{assumption} Suppose $Z \bot \epsilon|X$ and $p(x,0) \neq p(x,1)$ for all $x \in \mathscr{S}_X$.
-Without loss of generality, let $p(x,0) < p(x,1)$ for all $x \in \mathscr{S}_X$. \end{assumption} \Cref{ass_a} is standard in the literature, which requires the instrumental variable $Z$ to be (conditionally) exogenous and relevant.
-See e.g. \cite{IA_1994_ECMA} and \cite{CH_2005_ECMA}.
-Throughout, we maintain \Cref{ass_a}.
+The key insight in \cite{LW_2014_JoE} is that they further show the equivalence between the additive separability hypothesis and a conditional independence restriction on observables.
+In the presence of treatment endogeneity, we derive a similar result.
+Let $p(x,z) = \P (D=1|X=x,Z=z)$ be the {\it propensity score} for each $x\in\mathcal S_X$ and $z \in \{0,1\}$.